judka-uriel/uriel-book/uriel_en.md

 successor Baruch Spinoza provoke objections in me.
-Unlike his philosophy, my views are closer to the worldview of Rambam — I fully accept all [13 principles of faith](https://en.wikipedia.org/wiki/Jewish_principles_of_faith#Maimonides'_13_principles_of_faith) and am ready to sign under each principle.  <!-- Moreover, the eighth principle refers to the Written Torah, not modern Halakhah with all its recent additions, as contemporary Orthodoxes maintain.
+Unlike his philosophy, my views are closer to the worldview of Rambam — I fully accept all [13 principles of faith](https://en.wikipedia.org/wiki/Jewish_principles_of_faith#Maimonides'_13_principles_of_faith) and am ready to sign under each principle.  <!-- In fact, the eighth principle refers to the Written Torah, not modern Halakhah with all its recent additions, as contemporary Orthodoxes maintain.
 This is confirmed by the ninth principle concerning the immutability of the Written Torah, whereas the Oral constantly changes. -->  And Rambam said that one who accepts all these principles is considered a Jew.  <!-- Even many renowned rabbis did not agree